Swarm Rescue

 Is it a Bee Swarm in a temporary location, or a Bee Colony that lives in a tree or structure?

-Bee Colonies inside a hollow tree or structure, which require a bee removal specialist.
+- Bee Colonies inside a hollow tree or structure, require a bee removal specialist from the list below.

 - Bee Swarms in a temporary location, which are easy to access.